sweepglass/F1Hub/README.md

 - Even if the website is down, usually the API stays available, which means F1Hub will be working as well.
 - Designed to work with the 2021 updated F1TV API, delivering you 1080p50 streams by default
 - Multi-Stream functionality: Unlike on the website, this tool opens as many streams as you like, enabling you to create your own Race Control at home
+- Simply enter a Content ID (long number in the URL of a play page) in the content ID menu and immediately play!
+No long menu browsing required.

 ## Anti-Features
 ##### _What this is not_